-Competency-based learning is a natural approach for online learning and the de facto choice for many virtual institutions.
+Competency-based learning is a natural approach for in-person, online and hybrid classrooms, and it is the de facto choice for many higher education institutions.

-Competency-based learning, often called mastery-learning, insists on mastery of subjects.
-It provides students the opportunity to learn in a more personalized way and educators with the ability to ensure standards of achievement throughout the course.
+Competency-based learning, often called mastery-based learning, insists on subject mastery.
+It provides students with the opportunity to learn in a more personalized way and educators with the ability to ensure standards of achievement throughout the course.

 Students are not marched past failure.
-Alternatively, competency-based programs set goals for students that must be met then affords every student the flexibility and resources to get there.
+Alternatively, competency-based programs set goals for students that must be met, and in order to achieve this goal, these programs afford students the flexibility and resources to succeed.

 Here are 7 reasons to consider this approach for your online classes:

 - Students advance when they master skills at a defined level of proficiency.

 - Instead of allowing students to accept a mediocre score and corresponding level of understanding, they are held accountable for achieving at a predefined level of mastery.

 - Standards are typically set around 80% to require that students prove understanding at least at a B level to get credit for assignments.